rdevos/DuoCBZReader/README.md

 cd to scripts and run jlink.sh

+# Menus

+## Open menu

+- Open: open up to two files

+## Layout menu

+if two files are open

+- Side by Side: to display the two files side by side

+- Alternating: to switch between files using the shift key

+## Size menu

+- Fit Image: if no zoom is applied, the image will fit to the panel

+- Fit Width: If no zoom is applied, the image will use all the available width

-# menu
+## Options menu

+- ShowPage Numbers: if enabled, page numbers are shown in the lower left of the panel

 - Right To Left: enables/disables Right To Left mode, if enabled

-  - the primary comic will be on the left,
+  - the primary file will be on the left,

   - wide images will be split right hand half first
   - cursor left will advance pages, cursor right goes backwards.

-# keys
+# Keys and Mouse

 - q: Quit